-'I am Commanded by the Lower House of Convocation to wait upon your Lordship, with their Thanks for your many and great Services to the Churches of England and Ireland, as by Law Establish'd.
+- Am commanded by the Lower House of Convocation to wait upon your Lordship, with their - Thanks for your many and great Services to the - Churches of England and Ireland, as by Law eftablished.

-'It was your Glory to be Instrumental in supporting the Distress'd, when it was not only fashionable but Meritorious to Depress'em.
-Your undaunted Courage, your well Temper'd Zeal, and your moving Eloquence, were then most Remarkable when they were most
+'It was your Glory to be Instrumental in supporting the Distress'd, when it was not only fashionable but meritorious to depress them.

-Necessary.
+Your undaunted Courage, your well temper'd Zeal, and your moving Eloquence, were then most

+Remarkable when they were most Necessary.

-And as these Noble Qualifications drew the Eyes and Hearts of all those who wish'd well to our Church and Constitution, toward you, so our most Gracious Sovereign cou'd not but soon discern that no Man cou'd be a more proper Minister of Equity to her Subjects in this Kingdom, than he who had so happily defended them from Rigour and Oppression in the other.
+- And as these noble Qualifications drew the Eyes and Hearts of all those who wished well to our - Church and Constitution, toward you, so our most - Gracious Sovereign could not but foon discern, that - ono Man could be a more proper Minister of Equity - to her Subjects in this Kingdom, than he who had fo happily defended them from Rigour and Oppres-

+' fion in the other.
-May this Nation be ever Happy in so Wise, Faithful

-Faithful, and Steady a Minister, for the Security both of the Prince and Subject, that the and may the Church never want fo Faithful and Affectionate a Friend to Support and Defend Her in Times of Difficulty, and to be an
+- May this Nation be ever happy in fo Wife, Faithful, and Steady a Minister, for the Security - both of the Prince and Subject, that the Preroga- - ' tive of the one, and Liberties of the other, may ever be inviolably preserved to them; and may the - Church never want so Faithful and Affectionate a - Friend to support and defend her in times of Dif- - ficulty, and to be an Honour and Ornament to her